xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 * Select the OS of the server from the drop-down list
 * Click **Download this version**
 * Choose a proxy configuration
-* Follow the steps shown in Step 3
+* Follow the instructions provided in Step 3
 * The xMatters Agent will be installed on the server and the service will automatically start

 ### Import the Workflow